aeonBTC/IbisWallet/README.md

 - **Auto-Wipe** - Set a threshold for failed unlocks that automatically and irreversibly wipes all app data
 - **Cloak Mode** - Disguise Ibis as a calculator app
 - **Privacy Toggle** - Hide all wallet amounts and balances
-- **Wipe Hisory** - Locally wipe specific wallet transactions or entire history
+- **Wipe History** - Locally wipe specific wallet transactions or entire history
 - **Wallet Locks** - Lock specific wallets independently
 - **Hardened Metadata** - Sanitized logs and UI errors for reduced OS-visible metadata